-For security reasons, both the Anvil web portal and the instances themselves are not generally accessible from the internet.
-The web portal is accessible while on campus, but the instances are not.
-In order to access both from on and off-campus, you will need to first be connected to the Anvil VPN.
+The Anvil web portal is accessible from the Internet.
+On the other hand, for security reasons, the Anvil instances are not generally accessible from the Internet.
+In order to access the instances from on and off-campus, you will need to first be connected to the Anvil VPN.
 Follow the instructions below to connect.

 - Add the SSH Key Pair to your account